The Young Mr. Pitt: Plot

-Pitt's friend William Wilberforce continues to support peace negotiations and abstains from a vote on the matter.
-Via an American intermediary Melvill, Talleyrand sends word to Pitt that French moderates are willing to make peace, but before Pitt can exploit this Napoleon seizes power in France.
-Learning of this during one of his regular visits to Walmer Castle, Pitt realises Napoleon's desire for world domination and commits himself totally to the arduous struggle ahead, sacrificing even his hopes for marriage to Eleanor Eden.
+Pitt's friend and fellow politician William Wilberforce continues to support peace negotiations and abstains from a vote on the matter.
+Via Melvill, an American intermediary, Talleyrand sends word to Pitt that French moderates are willing to make peace, but before Pitt can exploit this, Napoleon seizes power.
+Learning of this during one of his regular visits to Walmer Castle, Pitt realises Napoleon's desire is for world domination and commits himself totally to the arduous struggle ahead, sacrificing even his hopes for marriage to Eleanor Eden.
 He also discovers that he has neglected his personal finances and is now deeply in debt, though these debts are soon paid off by an unknown friend.

 He institutes a bold but risky strategy, going on the offensive in the Mediterranean, and chooses Horatio Nelson over more senior admirals to lead the naval squadron assigned the task.
 Napoleon sails from Toulon to invade Egypt while Nelson's blockading ships are scattered by a gale.
 Meanwhile, Pitt collapses from overwork and is warned by his doctor about his health.
 Nelson finds and destroys the French fleet at the Battle of the Nile.
-The people cheer Pitt, but the war continues until Napoleon personally writes to George III, superficially to suggest peace negotiations but in fact to exacerbate pro- and anti-war divisions in Britain.
+The people cheer Pitt, but the war continues until Napoleon personally writes to George III and falsely claims that Pitt has refused his offers of peace negotiations.
 Pitt is forced to resign, just before receiving news of Eleanor's impending wedding.
 A peace treaty is signed, giving Napoleon time to build up his armies and his fleet, whilst Addington's administration naively hopes for a lasting peace and neglects Britain's defences.

-Napoleon gathers his forces on the French coast facing England and popular opinion thrusts Pitt into replacing Addington, despite his doctor's warnings.
+Napoleon gathers his forces on the French coast facing England and popular opinion enables Pitt to depose the inept Addington, despite his doctor's warnings.
 He gains the support of the king and even of Fox as he rearms Britain and institutes a system of fencibles and militia for home defence.
-The decisive British victory at the Battle of Trafalgar puts an end to the invasion threat, though in a speech at the Guildhall Pitt states that victory has been achieved not just by him but the whole nation, also predicting that Britain will go on to save Europe.
+The decisive British victory at the Battle of Trafalgar puts an end to the invasion threat, though in a speech at the Guildhall Pitt states that victory has been achieved not just by him but the whole nation, while predicting that Britain will go on to save Europe.